deaduchiha/persian-wheel-picker/README.md

-# Persian Birthday Wheel Picker
+# Persian Wheel Picker

-A fully typesafe, accessible **Jalali (Persian) date-of-birth picker** built with React, TailwindCSS, and Day.js + Jalaliday.
+A fully typesafe, accessible **Jalali (Persian) date picker** built with React, TailwindCSS, and Day.js + Jalaliday.
 It provides three synchronized scroll wheels (year / month / day) with smooth inertial scrolling, snapping, and an optional _centered_ (classic iOS‑style) wheel UX.

 > **Goal:** Publish this component to the **shadcn/ui registry** or reuse it locally as a standalone package.